holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 ##### Diet

--	The Diet section contains information pertaining to the diet for your animal group in the selected management period.
+-	The Diet section contains information about the diet of your animal group in the selected management period.
--	You can select one of the **default diets** such as: **low, medium, or high** energy protein.
+-	You can select one of the **default diets**: **low, medium, or high** energy protein.
--	If you have selected to see **additional information**, you are able to adjust more specific details for the diet such as: forage, crude protein, fat etc.
+-	If you have selected to see **additional information**, you can adjust more specific details for the diet such as: forage, crude protein, fat etc.
-- If you want to create your own **custom diet**, there is a “**Custom Diet Creator**” button at the bottom of the diet section.
-If you do not know how to create a custom diet, click here: [How to Create A Custom Diet](#creating-a-custom-diet).
+- If you want to create your **custom diet**, there is a “**Custom Diet Creator**” button at the bottom of the diet section.
+If you need to learn how to create a custom diet, click here: [How to Create A Custom Diet](#creating-a-custom-diet).

 <br>
 <p align="center">